A Lagrangian filling for every cluster seed: A Lagrangian filling for every cluster seed

-Let $L\sse(\D^4,\la_{st})$ be a Lagrangian filling and $\Gamma$ be a complete $\bL$-compressing system.
-By definition, the curve configuration $\SC(\Gamma)$ associated to $\Gamma$ is the configuration of oriented closed embedded curves $\Gamma$ in $L$.
-If $\sD$ is the collection of $\bL$-compressing disks associated to $\Gamma$, we also write $\SC(\sD)$ for $\SC(\Gamma)$.
 Note that $\SC(\Gamma)$ is considered as a collection of smooth oriented curves in a smooth surface, with no need to record the Lagrangian condition on $L$ and the disks in $\sD$.
 The notation $\SC(\Gamma)$, instead of just $\Gamma$, is in order to emphasize the smooth embedded curves, rather than the symplectic topological aspects of $\Gamma$.

-\begin{remark} Suppose that a sequence of triple point moves and local bigons moves is applied to an $\bL$-compressing system $\SC(\Gamma)$.
+\begin{remark} Suppose that a sequence of triple point moves and local bigon moves is applied to an $\bL$-compressing system $\SC(\Gamma)$.
 This yields a configuration $\SC'$ in $L$.
 Front homotopies, which include triple point moves and local bigon moves, lift to Legendrian isotopies in the ideal contact boundary.
 The trace of a Legendrian isotopy yields an invertible Lagrangian concordance in the symplectization.
 By concatenating the disks associated to $\Gamma$ with this Lagrangian concordance, we obtain an $\bL$-compressing system $\Gamma'$ for $L$ such that $\SC'=\SC(\Gamma')$.
 We will consider two such configurations $\SC,\SC'$ equivalent and two such $\bL$-compressing systems $\Gamma,\Gamma'$ equivalent. $\Box$ \end{remark}